spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/processing-fmri-data/preprocessing.rst

 .. code::

-   sct_create_mask -i fmri.nii.gz -p centerline,t2_seg_reg.nii.gz -size 35mm -f cylinder
+   sct_create_mask -i fmri.nii.gz -p centerline,t2_seg_reg.nii.gz -size 35mm

 :Input arguments:
    - ``-i`` : The input image to create the mask from.
    - ``-p`` : The process used to position the mask.
 The ``centerline`` process will compute the center of mass for each slice of ``t2_seg_reg.nii.gz``, then use those locations to center of the mask at each slice.
-   - ``-f``: The shape of the mask.
-Here, we create cylinder around the centerline.
    - ``-size``: The diameter of the mask.

 :Output files/folders: